Previous Page Next Page

 2542 Procedures for Handling CHRI

-When possible, DFPS employees must share information electronically, especially when sending a criminal history report in its entirety.
-If electronic transmission is not possible, the report may be printed and submitted to the requester.
-The following table explains the limited circumstances approved for printing CHRI (that is, the valid situations in which sharing information electronically is not possible) and the mandatory procedures for ensuring that a physical document containing CHRI is securely maintained by all DFPS employees:
+When electronic transmission is not possible, the report may be printed and submitted to the requester.
+The following table explains the limited circumstances approved for printing CHRI (that is, the valid situations in which sharing information electronically is not possible), and the mandatory procedures for ensuring a physical document containing CHRI is properly destroyed by all DFPS employees.

 If an employee: